kriansa/ansible-bundler/README.md

 Currently you can download and install it using the pre-built packages that are available in RPM and DEB formats on [Github releases](https://github.com/kriansa/ansible-bundler/releases).
 They should work on most RHEL-based distros (CentOS, Fedora, Amazon Linux, etc) as well as on Debian-based distros (Ubuntu, Mint, etc).
-There's also a [PKGBUILD available](https://github.com/kriansa/PKGBUILDs/tree/master/pkgs/ansible-bundler) if you're using Arch.
+There's also a [AUR available](https://aur.archlinux.org/packages/ansible-bundler/) if you're using Arch.

 If your distro is not compatible with the prebuilt packages, please refer to [Building](#building) below.